 The polyderi generates in the vicinity of previous infestations, leading to the appearance of varicolored populations as individuals pool into a larger arrangement.

 The polyderi's disposition is unconsciously spectatorial.
 It is exclusively found in groups.
 Only 3-20% of polyderi within a group are capable of movement, and these mobile few push towards their companions as they walk forwards, as though seeking some response which their neighbors are unable to provide.
 Groups of polyderi do not disperse from the area in which they appear.

-It otherwise displays no ability to respond to its environment in any way; with individuals unable to right itself when blown over by a strong breeze, washed into a gutter by a storm, or when grabbed by a stray animal, groups of polyderi eventually become displaced from their companions and litter their environment in a wide radius.
+It otherwise displays no ability to respond to its environment in any way; with individuals unable to right themselves when blown over by a strong breeze, washed into a gutter by a storm, or grabbed by a stray animal, groups of polyderi eventually become displaced from their companions and litter1 their environment in a wide radius.

 Proximity to the polyderi pulls the eye muscles towards a location within a four mile radius in which a sensitive has died (of any cause).
 When the sensitive faces away from this location, muscular strain can occur as the pupil points to the far edges of the sensitive's vision, forcing the sensitive to turn to face the spot.
 This action cannot be overcome with either strength or concentration, but stops once the sensitive leaves the close proximity of the polyderi.
 This effect can be weakly felt at a distance of up to one-sixth of a mile, leading to eye strain and involuntary twitches.

 The polyderi displays no interest in sensitives and does not react to their actions.